dmoz/ssl-cert-check/README.md

     "from": "tls-monitor@example.com",
     "password": "your-smtp-password"
   },
-  "expirationWarningThreshold": "168h"
+  "expirationWarningThreshold": "168h",
+  "timeout": "5s"
 }
 ```

 ## Usage

-1. Build the program using `go build main.go`
+1. Build the program using `go build ssl-cert-check.go`
 2. Create a `config.json` file with your desired configuration
-3. Run the program using `./main`
+3. Run the program using `./ssl-cert-check`

 ## Notes

 * The program uses the default port 443 for HTTPS connections.
 If a website uses a different port, you can specify it in the `sites` list (e.g. "example.com:8443").
 * The program uses a simple email notification system.
 You can modify the `sendEmail` function to use a different email library or service.
 * The program uses a configurable threshold for expiration warnings.
+You can adjust this value to suit your needs.
+* The program uses a configurable timeout for connecting and getting certificates.
 You can adjust this value to suit your needs.